 Requoting

-If you need to amend a customer’s quote (e.g. due to changes to the rebate or STC value, a modification to products selected or the quantity of products used for the installation, etc.) you are able to use the “Requote” functionality in the Retailer Portal.
+You might need to amend a customer’s quote if, for example, there are changes to the rebate or STC value, the products selected are modified or the number of products for the installation changes.
+To amend the quote, use the “Requote” functionality in the retailer portal.

-can be requoted.
-This will create a new INS Number (seen under the SolarVic ID column) whilst keeping the customer’s basic details required to complete their installation, i.e. name and address.
+This will create a new INS Number (under the SolarVic ID column) but will keep the customer’s basic details needed to complete their installation, for example, name and address.

 Accessing accreditations and scanning QR codes

-When we confirm a customer’s eligibility for a rebate, we send them an email containing a QR code that is specific to their application.
+We will send the customer an email with a QR code specific to their application.
 Scanning the QR code confirms for the installer that the applicant is eligible.

-The QR code must be scanned on the day of the installation, prior to the commencement of work.
-The electrician who scans the QR code must subsequently be reflected on the Certificate of Electrical Safety.
+The installer must scan the QR code on the day of the installation, prior to work starting.
+The installer electrician who scans the QR code must be recorded on the Certificate of Electrical Safety.

-Important: Failing to scan the customer’s QR code on-site at the commencement of the installation is a breach of Solar Victoria’s Terms and Conditions and could result in suspension or removal from the program.
+Important: Failing to scan the customer QR code on-site before the installation starts is a breach of our Terms and Conditions and could result in suspension or removal from the program.

-When you confirm the customer’s installation appointment, it is also a good opportunity to remind them that they will need their QR code on installation day.
+When you confirm the customer’s installation appointment, please remind them that they will need their QR code on the day of installation.

 Claiming a payment

-The rebate will be deducted from your customer’s payment through the Solar Victoria Customer Portal.
-You will then claim the value of the rebate through the Solar Victoria Industry Portal.
+The rebate will be deducted from your customer’s payment through Service Victoria.
+You will then claim the value of the rebate through the portal.

-You can complete the job and get your payment in six easy steps via the SV Portal.
+To complete the job and get your payment in the portal:

-- Upload this quote to the Solar Victoria Portal for retailers as part of your Provider Statement
+2. Upload this quote to the portal for retailers as part of your Provider Statement

-- Complete CES and submit payment request for the value of the customer rebate (and loan) through the Solar Victoria Portal
+6. Complete CES and submit payment request for the value of the customer rebate (and loan) through the portal

-The Solar Victoria team will review your payment claim within 5 business days and approve if no further information is required.
-The deposit of funds can be expected in your nominated bank account after 10 business days of the payment being approved.
+We will review your payment claim within 5 business days and approve it if no further information is required.
+You should expect funds in your nominated bank account after 10 business days following approval.

 Solar Victoria Portal - Claiming a payment